 If you feel that with cushions and blankets to support you, you’ll be able to sit or lie reasonably comfortably for 20 minutes or so, you’ll be fine.

 Meditation is recommended medically for pain relief, so it may well be that with time you find the practice helpful with your discomfort.

 The best thing to wear is what you feel most comfortable being in all day.
 We do our best to keep the temperature in the meditation room just right, but it’s always good to bring layers.

 This allows you to be comfortable when you’re inside but also enjoy the beautiful sunshine that we almost always get (!) during our walking meditations and breaks.

-Having said that, we invite you to practise walking meditation outside whatever the weather, so do bring outdoor clothes and suitable footwear.
+We do invite you to join us in walking meditation outside whatever the weather, so do bring outdoor clothes and suitable footwear.

 You may like to bring slippers or thick socks, as we change out of outdoor shoes in the meditation room.

 Mats, blankets and cushions are great for comfort, so please feel free to bring these.